MicrosoftDocs/powerbi-docs/powerbi-docs/desktop-r-in-query-editor.md

 After you've uploaded the .pbix file to the Power BI service, you need to take additional steps to enable service data refresh and updated visuals:

-* **Enable scheduled refresh for the dataset**: To enable scheduled refresh for the workbook containing your dataset with R scripts, see [Configuring scheduled refresh](refresh-scheduled-refresh.md), which also includes information about personal gateways.
+* **Enable scheduled refresh for the dataset**: To enable scheduled refresh for the workbook containing your dataset with R scripts, see [Configuring scheduled refresh](refresh-scheduled-refresh.md).
+This article also includes information about personal gateways.

 * **Install a personal gateway**: You need a personal gateway installed on the machine where the file and R are located.
 The Power BI service accesses that workbook and re-renders any updated visuals.
 For more information, see [Use personal gateways in Power BI](service-gateway-personal-mode.md).